jpegleg/giant-spellbook/README.md

 0000000001bfb15f  73                                                |s|
 ```

-To review a byte position and only output the hex (with the trailing '()' at the end):
+To review a byte position and only output the hex:

 ```
 giant-spellbook byte_range hex /usr/local/bin/kubectl 29339887 29340000